pyfyre/pyfyre/README.md

 - **Quick navigation**.
 Navigation between pages is quick with PyFyre's single-page application design.
 - **Pythonic code with static typing**.
 Developing with PyFyre is much easier with its type hinting and Pythonic style of coding.
 - **Asynchronous programming**.
 Run non-blocking functions out of the box.
 - **CPython interoperability**.
-Developers can limitedly use existing PyPI packages on the client-side web.
+Developers can limitedly use CPython packages on the client-side web.
 - **JavaScript interoperability**.
 Allowing developers to leverage NPM packages and integrate with existing JavaScript applications.
 - **Pure Python**.
 Build web apps without ever touching other languages like HTML and JavaScript.
 - **And more!**